 The biggest water waster in an average home is the toilet.
 The typical traditional toilet needs three gallons of water per flush, and we flush them between six to eight times a day.
 Eco-friendly toilets require about two gallons of water per flush but you may need to flush it twice to get the solids to go down.
 This means that toilets can consume up to 24 gallons per person per day.
 That is roughly a quarter of the total water we use each day!

 Leaking toilets are making this issue even worse.
 A leaking toilet can waste up to 200 gallons of water per day, or 6000 gallons per month.
 This makes fixing toilet leaks one of the best things you can do to save water.
-But, again, even a perfectly working toilet accounts for roughly a quarter of our personal water usage.
+But, again, even a perfectly working toilet accounts for roughly a quarter of the average person’s water usage.

 A load of laundry in the average washing machine requires ten to fifteen gallons of water per load.
 We should note here that there are more efficient models, and most of us aren’t doing a load of laundry per day per person.
 You can maximize your water efficiency by only running the washer when it is full and not running a second rinse if it isn’t needed.